-In late 1990, a young couple left Auckland behind for a rural pocket of Nelson, encouragingly named ‘Hope.
+In late 1990, a young couple left Auckland to re-settle in a rural pocket of Nelson, encouragingly named ‘Hope’.

-Swapping city for country life, Andrew and Jenny took on a four hectare property, determined to create something of their own.
-The vineyard had been roughly established in the 70s by a pioneer amateur winemaker.
+Swapping city for country life, Andrew and Jenny took on a four- hectare property determined to create something of their own.
+The vineyard had been partially established in the mid-70s by a pioneer amateur winemaker.

-“When we arrived the vineyard and simple winery were functional and for a year or two offered us the opportunity to cut our teeth as novice winemakers.
-These were exciting times, challenging, hard work and full of promise.
-Nelson’s small group of established winemakers welcomed us city rookies, but even with their guidance, we had to make our own mistakes.
-Immersed in our new way of life we were rapidly acquiring knowledge and experience.
-After a few seasons we cut our losses, culling the heavy-cropping Muller Thurgau and green-edged Cabernet Sauvignon.
+After several seasons we cut our losses, culling the heavy-cropping Muller Thurgau and green-edged Cabernet Sauvignon vines.
 This was progress.
-We bought more land and re-committed to promising Pinot Noir, Chardonnay and Sauvignon Blanc.
-By the end of our first decade we had begun to garner some recognition for or wines.
-It was a time when the industry was developing rapidly and interest in New Zealand wine offered new opportunities for growth into markets at home and off-shore.
+We bought the property next door and re-committed to promising Pinot Noir, Chardonnay and Sauvignon Blanc.
+By the end of our first decade we had begun to garner some recognition for our wines.
+The industry was developing rapidly and interest in New Zealand wine offered new opportunities for growth into markets at home and off-shore.

 Until the late 90’s we had nurtured the business alone but larger vineyards and production meant that it was time to build a small team around us.
 Extra hands to share the work and to bring new skills and experiences.
 These people are a huge part of our history and many remain friends today.